 Make sure the U.S. passport is valid for the entire period you will stay in Finland.
 The Fulbright grant does not cover expenses related to passport fees.

 |4.
 Fulbright documents||

 This means both of the following:

 Please note, that the “Grant Authorization” document also gives the required information detailing your allowance, the duration of your stay and the details of your duties.

 |5.
 If your family is joining you to Finland, a separate OLE_PH1 and/or OLE_PH4 form needs to be filled out for each dependent||

 A spouse also needs to fill out form OLE_PH1 and child a form OLE_PH4.
 Grantee and spouse need to create their own accounts on the EnterFinland residence permit application system and use their own separate email addresses for that.

 You will be asked to show the original versions of your marriage certificate and children's birth certificates at the VFS Global Application Center or Finnish Consulate.
 Please hold on to the original documents and take them with you when traveling to Finland.
-You will be asked to show them at the local Digital and Population Data Services Agency when in Finland.
+You will be asked to show the certificates as well as the apostilles at the local Digital and Population Data Services Agency DVV when in Finland.